 Purpose: To identify risks and corresponding mitigation measures.
 For each risk on the risk register, mitigation measures have been identified and are being implemented.
 Progress in mitigating these risks is confirmed at the ongoing risk monitoring and monthly risk assessment meetings.

-Funding Partners: CHSRA: Wai-On Sui
+Funding Partners: CHSRA: Ian Ferrier

 One risk was identified and one retired.
-Five risks were regraded.
+One risk was regraded.
+Three risks were added to the Watch List.